mpont91/dotfiles-wsl/README.md

-# ⚙️ Dotfiles Linux
+# ⚙️ Dotfiles WSL (windows with WSL)

-This repository contains my personal dotfiles to set up and maintain a clean development environment on Linux OS.
+This repository contains my personal dotfiles to set up and maintain a clean development environment on Windows using WSL.

 It includes configuration for: